 Once the Apollo 13 astronauts powered up the lunar module, they worked with Mission Control to change their flight path.
 The explosion had severely damaged the calculation equipment.
 Therefore, these precise course corrections were calculated by Mission Control and communicated to the astronauts to implement.

 At one point, Mission Control innovated around the equipment loss by directing the Apollo 13 crew to use the sun for aligning a platform.
 Flight Director Gerald Griffin recalled, “the people involved knew how important it was to have that platform properly aligned.”
-It was vital that Mission Control give the crew clear and constant communication so they could steer their spacecraft home.
+Mission Control needed to give the crew clear and constant communication so they could steer their spacecraft home.

-In a crisis, once leaders establish priorities and use responsive innovation, they must clearly communicate their crisis response plans.
-It is vital that employees and customers be part of the solution through transparent, consistent communication.
+Once leaders establish priorities and use responsive innovation in a crisis, they must clearly communicate their crisis response plans.
+Employees and customers must be part of the solution through transparent, consistent communication.

 Ask yourself: During a crisis, how can you make communication very clear?
 Have you put a crisis communication plan in place?